awsdocs/aws-codecommit-user-guide/doc_source/troubleshooting-ch.md

        UseHttpPath = true
      ```

-Alternatively If you are accessing other repositories with Git, you can configure the Keychain Access utility so that it does not supply credentials for your CodeCommit repositories\.
+Alternatively if you are accessing other repositories with Git, you can configure the Keychain Access utility so that it does not supply credentials for your CodeCommit repositories\.
 To configure the Keychain Access utility:

 1. Open the Keychain Access utility\. \(You can use Finder to locate it\.\)